-As a PM, I spend a lot of time looking at charts.
-Data is how we understand what’s going on day to day and how we track progress towards goals over time.
+As a product leader, I spend a lot of time looking at charts.
+Data is how we understand what’s going in our products and how we track progress toward goals.

-The choices we make in how to present data are powerful levers for driving a team’s performance toward a goal.
+Beyond careful choice of metrics, the decisions we make in how to present data are powerful levers for improving team performance.
 Bad charts can cause confusion and (worse) apathy.
-But well-designed charts can get a team rallied around a problem and empower people to work on the right things.
+But a well-designed chart can rally a team around a goal and encourage them to excel.

 Let’s start with the kind of thing people throw on a dashboard all the time.